Azmath-77/Ima-Market/README.md

 ## 🚀Support

-For support, email fake@fake.com.
+For support, email  at nationalprojectportal@gmail.com.

 ## 🚀Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to us at nationalprojectportal@gmail.com

 ## 🚀FAQ